AASanusi/jet-resto-data/README.md

 ### Uncertainties and Assumptions:
 ![Screenshot of CORS block](assets/images/cors-blocking.png)

-I had issues with requesting data from the API using fetch.
-As fetch represents data via web browser, I encountered a challenge related to Cross-Origin Resource Sharing (CORS) blocking.
-I initially struggled with this issue, I thought of all types of ways I could bypass this.
-I eventually contacted JET to inquire whether this is an expected part of the assesment  or if it may be indicative of an unintended issue.
-I was thinking it's possible I missed instructions on how to navigate the API.
+I encountered challenges while attempting to request data from the API using fetch.
+Given that fetch operates within the web browser, I faced hurdles related to Cross-Origin Resource Sharing (CORS) restrictions.
+Initially perplexed by this issue, I explored various methods to circumvent it.
+Seeking clarification, I reached out to JET to ascertain whether this was an expected aspect of the assessment or indicative of an unforeseen issue.
+It occurred to me that I may have overlooked instructions on navigating the API.

-After hours of research reading documentation and stack overflow, I later find out I could use the axios library to get the data.
+After investing hours in research, scouring documentation, and consulting Stack Overflow, I eventually discovered the solution: utilizing the axios library to fetch the data.

 ### Future Improvement